LowSkillDeveloper/WIFI-Frankenstein/SmartLinkDB-Example/README.md

 - **`type`** — Type of database:
   - `3wifi`: Database converted using the `3wifi.py` or `p3wifi.py` scripts.
   - `custom`: Any SQLite database with a custom table/column structure.

   - `custom-auto-mapping`: Any SQLite database with a custom table/column structure.
 Same as "custom".
 But the mapping is already specified in the json file, the user will not need to match the columns themselves after downloading.

+- **`tableName`** — This parameter applies only to "custom-auto-mapping", it is needed to specify the name of the table that is used in the sqlite file.

 The file can be either a raw `.db`/`.sqlite` file or a ZIP archive.